dpcook/tcga_breast_cancer/notebooks/analysis.md

 }
 ```

-Run the function down the matrix, collecting BH-corrected p-values for each gene.
-First we'll just log-transform the matrix so it's more normally distributed.
+Run the function down the matrix, collecting BH-corrected p-values for
+each gene.
+First we’ll just log-transform the matrix so it’s more
+normally distributed.

 ``` r
 exp <- exp[rowSums(exp)!=0,] #remove zero variance rows